ArthurMatthys/OverRide/level03/walkthrough.md

-Looking into the code, there is a randomizer of addresses, so it seems impossible to exploit a buffer overflow or a a string format.
+Looking into the code, there is a randomizer of addresses, so it seems impossible to exploit a buffer overflow or a string format.
 So, in order to have a shell here, we need to enter this if statement :

 ```c